High Purcell enhancement in all-TMDC nanobeam resonator designs with active monolayers for nanolasers

 The $\mathrm{MoSe}_2$ monolayer is considered as a gain material for lasing operation.
 The fundamental principle of lasing relies on the efficient coupling of the light, which is emitted through recombination of charge carriers in the gain material, into the resonance modes of the resonator \cite{Loudon2000}.
 This process requires strong spatial overlap between the emitting gain material and the electric field distribution of the resonance modes, as well as strong spectral overlap between the emission spectrum of the gain material and the resonance frequencies~\cite{Romeira2018}, both of which are closely linked to high Purcell enhancement.
 Typically, the emission of the 2D exciton of a $\mathrm{MoSe}_2$ monolayer is expected to change from roughly $\lambda = 790\,\mathrm{nm}$ at room temperature to around $\lambda=750\,\mathrm{nm}$ at cryogenic temperatures \cite{Tongay2012,Tonndorf2013,Sial2018}.
 In the following, to model the 2D exciton emission, we consider a single circularly polarized dipole emitter, i.e., $\mathbf{j} = [1,1i,0]^T$, emitting at $\lambda=780\,\mathrm{nm}$ and placed at the center of the $\mathrm{MoSe}_2$ monolayer.
-We set $\epsilon_\mathrm{r} = 2.1346+0039i$ for $\mathrm{MoSe}_2$~\cite{Hsu2019} and $\epsilon_\mathrm{r} = 2.1346+0039i$ for $\mathrm{SiO}_2$~\cite{RodrguezdeMarcos2016}.
+We set $\epsilon_\mathrm{r} = 27.091$ for $\mathrm{MoSe}_2$~\cite{Hsu2019} and $\epsilon_\mathrm{r} = 2.1346+0039i$ for $\mathrm{SiO}_2$~\cite{RodrguezdeMarcos2016}.
 For $\mathrm{WS}_2$, we choose an anisotropic material model, given by the permittivity tensor with the diagonal entries $\epsilon_{\mathrm{r},xx} = 17.36$, $\epsilon_{\mathrm{r},yy} = 17.36$, and $\epsilon_{\mathrm{r},zz} = 6.33$~\cite{Munkhbat2022}.